 This button initiates the Live Stack process.
 The functionality is identical to choosing Tools > Live Stack.
-See for a full description of the tool.
+See Live Stacking for a full description of the tool.

 <ALT> < L> can be used as a hot key combination to initiate Live Stack.

-Selecting Object Name in the main toolbar allows a pre-defined object to be selected and used as part of the capture folder hierarchy.
+Selecting Target Name in the main toolbar allows a pre-defined object to be selected and used as part of the capture folder hierarchy.

 A new name can also be typed here to represent the current object of interest – such as M42 or Orion Nebula.

 Subsequent captures would be saved in a sub-folder called M42 (or Orion Nebula) under the default capture folder.
-Objects added here will not persist across SharpCap restarts.
-To become permanent, the object must be added via File > SharpCap Settings > General tab.
+Targets added here will not persist across SharpCap restarts.
+To become permanent, the target must be added via File > SharpCap Settings > General tab.

 This tool is convenient for self-documentation purposes (in the capture folder name hierarchy) during an imaging session.
 For example, names such as ‘M42 CLS filter’ and ‘M42 f6.3 reducer’ can be created to identify equipment used for a capture.

-This dropdown only shows if the Filename Settings are set to the advancedmode.
 You can select the type of frame you are capturing here and the type will be substituted into the filename template for any saved files.
 Frame Types are also used by the Sequencer and Sequence Planner tools.
 Note that changing the frame type only affects saved file naming.

-When an FX option is chosen, the FX Selection tool from the tool bar becomes active.
+When certain FX options are chosen, the Selection tool from the tool bar becomes active.